MS&ME PhD Oral Qualifying Examination

 Format of the exam

-- The student gives a presentation (rehearsed length maximum 40 minutes, 25 slides) of the proposed thesis topic, the scientific background, the experimental/theoretical state of the art, and a research plan toward answering the thesis question.
+- The student gives a presentation (rehearsed length maximum 40 minutes, 25 slides) of the proposed dissertation topic, the scientific background, the experimental/theoretical state of the art, and a research plan toward answering the thesis question of the dissertation.

 - If the student already has some results, they should obviously be presented, but such results are not a requirement.